Mission & Vision

 How we work

-CIER’s team members are based in British Columbia, Manitoba, Ontario, and Northwest Territories.
+CIER’s team members are based in British Columbia, Manitoba, Ontario, Nova Scotia, and Northwest Territories.
 Staff are Indigenous as well as non Indigenous, as CIER leadership has always recognized that solving environmental challenges requires many different perspectives and worldviews.
 CIER is governed by an Indigenous Board of Directors and collaborates with numerous national and regional Indigenous partner organizations and advisors.

 Funding Policy